 Jonathan was appointed full time in September 2014 following working in the academy as a part time coach for three seasons.

 Before joining Wolves in 2011, Jonathan worked as a Sport and Delivery Co-ordinator and a part time coach at Walsall FC.

-Jonathan’s role with Wolves sees him work in the Foundation Phase applying his vast experience of working with 5-11 year olds.
+Jonathan’s role with Wolves sees him oversee the Foundation Phase programme, applying his vast experience of working with 5-12 year olds.

 Jonathan holds a BSc Hons in Sports Coaching, UEFA B Licence qualification, and FA Youth Awards 1-3.